Helen Rushall: Life and career

 Helen Mary Cruickshank was born on 22 April 1914 at Logie Newton Farm near Ythanwells, Aberdeenshire to John Walker Cruickshank (1882–1969) and Janet Isabella Cruickshank (née Caldow; 1883–1932).
 She was baptised on 13 June 1914, and was the eldest of four children; her younger siblings were Jean Caldow (1916–2001), James Robert (1918–1942) and Ian Armstrong (1919–2014).
-Her brother James was a pilot officer with No. 239 Squadron of the Royal Air Force Volunteer Reserve, and died during the Dieppe Raid when his Mustang Mk IA crashed in Brachy, Normandy, on 19 August 1942.
 Cruickshank attended the Inverurie Academy and Aberdeen High School for Girls as a weekly boarder, staying in lodgings local to the school from Monday to Friday, before returning to Logie Newton at weekends and during the holidays.
 She trained as a domestic science teacher at the Aberdeen School of Domestic Science (also known as the "Do-School"), then got a teaching job in Chesterfield, Derbyshire.

 While teaching in Chesterfield, Cruickshank met Kenneth Nicholson (1901–1999), an assistant manager at Chesterfield Grammar School, and his wife, Charlotte Mary "Molly" Nicholson (née Rushall; 1907–1963), at the town's Caledonian society.
 In 1938, the couple introduced Cruickshank to Molly's younger brother, Richard Boswell Rushall (1911–2002), who was on leave from Rushall & Co.
 Ltd.—a firm of stevedores, ship chandlers and provision suppliers founded by Molly and Richard's father in Rangoon, Burma—at which he had worked since 1935.
 Cruickshank and Richard became engaged in December that year, which they celebrated both at the Nicholsons' Chesterfield home and at Logie Newton.
 On 31 December, Richard left for Rangoon to work as director of Rushall & Co.
 Ltd., with the intention of returning soon to marry Cruickshank.
-However, following the British declaration of war on Germany in May 1939, the Burmese government restricted further home leave, making it impossible for Richard to return to the UK.
+However, following the British declaration of war on Germany in September 1939, the Burmese government restricted further home leave, making it impossible for Richard to return to the UK.